Design & technology

 - Digital world: Program products to monitor and control, develop designs with 2D and 3D CAD software

-Our curriculum overview shows how Kapow Primary’s Design & technology scheme covers the requirements of the National curriculum KS1 and KS2
+Our Curriculum overview shows how Kapow Primary’s Design and technology scheme covers the requirements of the National Curriculum KS1 and KS2.

-- Clear progression of learning throughout KS1 & KS2
+- Clear progression of learning throughout KS1 and KS2.

-- Alternative themes for existing units to provide a greater choice of topics and applied-learning.
+- Alternative themes for existing units to provide a greater choice of topics and applied-learning (Spring 2022).